 The goal of any business is to find a stable business plan that creates value and can grow the reach of the market to as many folks as possible.
 As part of this, optimizing the utilization of the resources used to produce new products is important to keep costs low and make more widgets.
 An important KPI when discussing Specialists and Generalists is Productivity.
 Productivity is defined as the number of outputs per unit of input.
 Since we are talking about software, let’s say the outputs are features that vary in their degree of value to the customer and the inputs are team members and time.
 However, while this is a necessary condition, unless you can easily replace those folks who leave your team, Employee Engagement is also going to be an important consideration.
 For the purposes of this post, I will define this to mean the degree in which your employees enthusiastically act to deliver business outcomes.
 Happy people are productive people.

 Do NOT confuse productivity with efficiency.
 They are not synonyms.
 Efficiency is a measure of the ability to minimize waste while producing outputs.
+It is common enough to misunderstand these terms.
+Their differences can be subtle.
+Here’s another reference comparing both.

 The first known use of the term Specialist was in 1855 and it was coined to describe a medical practitioner who devoted their study to a particular branch of medicine.
 One year later the man would be born who would eventually create the system of management used most often today, Frederick Winslow Taylor.
 Taylor created the topic known as Management Science (aka Operations Research or Taylorism) back in the 1800’s deep within the industrial age.
 What started it was a study he did that recognized that deeply studying how workers performed their jobs and making small tweaks would greatly improve productivity.
 He used the term Generalists to describe workers that could be applied to most/any machine and specialists to describe those whose knowledge could only be applied to a very specific one.
 Taylor is accredited with noticing that the more repetitive the work could be made and the more inputs could be made consistent, then specialists would produce far more than generalists.
 He would prescribe folks to stay on a single machine and measure everything about it.
 Ultimately, he perfected the efficiency of the worker on that machine.
 But it came with a consequence, the resulting jobs required “less brains, less muscle, less independence”.
 In those days, this was fantastic.
 Getting new workers was relatively easy to come by and you could train them fairly readily on a new machine, and reap the rewards of high productivity, but it came at a cost.
 The workers became so specialized that they could not well function in a changing environment.
 Indeed, they could only take their inputs and turned them into the desired outputs.
 They were entirely unawares of the whole system in place.
 In order for the system to function, Taylor proposed a system of Managers to be constructed; it would be their job to 1) be the brains, 2) study productivity and 3) study and control the system.
 For the last 200 yrs, this was how the manager/employee relationship functioned, so when computer related jobs started to grow it was the business model most were used to.